Chief says Shannon Hills PD officer resigns after arrest in Little Rock - NewsBreak

 LITTLE ROCK, Ark. – A Shannon Hills, Arkansas, police officer has resigned after being arrested in Little Rock over the weekend, department officials said Monday.

-Shannon Hills Police Department Chief Allen Spears confirmed to FOX 16 News that 30-year-old Jose Padilla resigned his position early in the day.
+Shannon Hills Police Department Chief Allen Spears confirmed to KARK 4 News that 30-year-old Jose Padilla resigned his position early in the day.

 Padilla was arrested around 5 a.m. on suspicions that he stole a vehicle on Jessi Road.
 Investigators claimed in a police report said that Padilla nearly ran over a pedestrian while trying to leave the location.Shannon Hills police officer arrested in Little Rock, expected to face theft and other charges